 Horticulture

-- After weeding a garden, a student with an emotional disorder steps back and said, “Wow!
+• A student with an emotional disorder admires their work after weeding: “Wow!
 I did that!
 It’s beautiful!”

 In a world that is becoming increasingly more digitalized, commercialized, instant, and sterile, we see a tremendous benefit in providing our students with the opportunity to experience the wonder and mystery of God's creation by putting a seed in the ground, watching it sprout and grow over time, and finally plucking the ripe fruit from the earth to enjoy it with others.